-MEMBERSHIP IN FIELD MUSEUM Field Museum has several classes of Members.
-Benefactors give or devise \$100,000 or more.
-Contribu-tors give or devise \$1,000 to \$100,000.
-Life Members pay \$100; Non-Resident Life and Associate Members pay \$100; Non-Resident Associate Members pay \$50.
+Field Museum has several classes of Members.
+Benefactors give or devise \$1,000 to \$100,000.
+Life Members give \$500; Non-Resident Life and Associate Members pay \$100; Non-Resident Life and Associate Members pay \$100; Non-Resident Associate Members pay \$100; Non-Resident Associate Members pay \$50.
 All the above classes are exempt from dues.
 Sustaining Members contribute \$25 annually.
 After six years they become Associate Members.
+Annual Members contribute \$10 annually.
+Other memberships are Corporate, Honorary, Patron, and Corresponding, additions under these classifications being made by special action of the Board of Trustees.

+Each Member, in all classes, is entitled to free

-Annual Members con-tribute \$10 annually.
-Other memberships are Corpo-rate, Honorary, Patron, and Corresponding, additions under these classifications being made by special action of the Board of Trustees.
-Each Member, in all classes, is entitled to free Admission to the Museum for himself, his family and house guests, and to two reserved seats for Museum lettures provided for Members.
-Subscription to Field Museum NEWS is included with all memberships.
-The pointesies of every museum of note in the United states and Canada are extended to all Members of field Museum.
+of the Board of Trustees.

+Each Member, in all classes, is entitled to free admission to the Museum for himself, his family and house guests, and to two reserved seats for Museum lectures provided for Members.
+Subscription to FIELD MUSEUM NEWS is included with all memberships.
+The courtesies of every museum of note in the United States and Canada are extended to all Members of Field Museum.
 A Member may give his personal card to non-residents of Chicago, upon presentation of which they will be admitted to the Museum without charge.
-Further information about memberships will be sent on request.
+Further information about memberships will be sent on request. be sent on request.